fastapi/fastapi/docs/tutorial/extending-openapi.md

 Using the information above, you can use the same utility function to generate the OpenAPI schema and override each part that you need.

-For example, let's add <a href="https://github.com/Rebilly/ReDoc/blob/master/docs/redoc-vendor-extensions.md#x-logo" target="_blank">ReDoc's OpenAPI extension to include a custom logo</a>.
+For example, let's add <a href="https://github.com/Rebilly/ReDoc/blob/master/docs/redoc-vendor-extensions.md#x-logo" class="external-link" target="_blank">ReDoc's OpenAPI extension to include a custom logo</a>.

 ### Normal **FastAPI**